-- For best absorption, pair with at least 60g of carbs
+- For the best absorption, and enhancing effects, pair L-carnitine with at least 60g of carbs

-- Take for at least six months for best results
+- Take L-carnitine for at least six months for the best results

 Benefits of L-Carnitine

-L-Carnitine is an all natural amino acid which is involved in energy production, and it is one of the best known and more widely used supplements.
-Our bodies are able produce their own supply of L-carnitine, and it is also found in meat and poultry.
+Carnitine is an all-natural amino acid that is involved in energy production, and it is one of the best-known and most widely used supplements.
+Our bodies are able to produce their own supply of L-carnitine, and it is also found in meat and poultry.
 L-Carnitine has been the subject of much scientific research which has confirmed the benefits of supplementation.
 L-Carnitine is a supplement with a number of different uses, and while you'll find it in a wide variety of supplements, it is probably best known for its properties as a fat burner.

-Carnitine plays a vital role in transporting fatty acids into the mitochondria of the cell where they are burnt for energy, and research has shown that more carnitine in the muscle results in more fat being burnt as an energy source during exercise.
+Carnitine plays a vital role in transporting fatty acids into the mitochondria of the cell where they are burnt for energy, and research has shown that more carnitine in the muscle results in body fat being used as an energy source during exercise.

 How to take L-Carnitine